LiliaFramework/Lilia/docs/docs/meta/vector.md

 ### Up

 **Purpose**

 Uses two cross products to determine an up-direction vector that is perpendicular to both this vector and the given up reference.

 First, the right vector is obtained via `self:Cross(vUp)`, then that right vector is crossed with `self` to yield the final up direction.

 When this vector lacks a horizontal component the fallback value is `Vector(-self.z, 0, 0)`.

 **Parameters**

-* `vUp` (`Vector`, optional) – Up direction to compare against.
+* `vUp` (*Vector*, optional): Up direction to compare against.
 Defaults to `vector_up`.

 **Realm**

 `Shared`

 **Returns**

-- `Vector`: The calculated up vector.
+* *Vector*: The calculated up vector.

 **Example**